RetroAppleJS/RetroAppleJS.github.io/docs/TOOLS.md

    * color resolution = 140x96
    * no color conflics - by ruling out conflictual pattern blocks
    * bit combinations = 2 ^ (2 + 1) = 8
-   * color range - 4 distinct colors + black and white
+   * net usable color range - 4 distinct colors + black and white
 * pattern block size 2x2 bits (wxh)
    * color resolution = 140x96
    * 3 possible high-bit color conflicts between pattern blocks in the same byte
    * statistical chance for color conflics = (5/7-2/7)/2 = 0.714 - 0.286 / 2 = 21 %
    * bit combinations = 2 ^ ( 4 + 2) = 64
-   * color range - 19 distinct colors + black and white
+   * net usable color range - 19 distinct colors + black and white
 * pattern block size 4x2 bits (wxh)
    * color resolution = 70x96
    * 1 possible high-bit color conflict between pattern blocks in the same byte
    * statistical chance for color conflics = (3/7-4/7)/2 = 0.429 - 0.571 / 2 = 14 %
    * bit combinations = 2 ^ (8 + 2) = 1024
-   * color range - ? distinct colors + black and white
+   * net usable color range - ? distinct colors + black and white
 * mixed mode block size 2x2 and 4x4 bits (wxh)
    * average color resolution = 105x95
    * 3 possible high-bit color conflicts between pattern blocks in the same byte
    * statistical change for color conflicts = (21%+14%)/2 = 17.5%
+   * bit combinations = 2 ^ (8 + 2) = 1024
-   * color range - ? distinct colors + black and white
+   * net usable color range - ? distinct colors + black and white

 The amount of combinations one can get is quite decent, but this pattern tester proves that some bit pattern combinations render exactly the same average color.
 In theory, these repetitions could be removed, but we have to check other aspects before doing so.
 In practice, we have to deal with color encoding conflics that can occur on byte-level.
 We still have 7 visible bits per byte ammended by one inivisible high-bit.
 Situations where a high-bit selector should be =1 in the lower nibble and =0 for the higher nibble, these can be resolved by picking a alternate dithering pattern in the lower nibble or the higher nibble to resolve the conflict.
 We can additionally reduce the statistical chance for such conflicts by chosing for the larger block size.